mchav/mchav.github.io/about.md

 permalink: /about/
 ---

 Functional programming enthusiast.
-I dabble in graphics and audio engineering as well.
+I like to make useful things.
+The two needn't be contradictory.

 ### More Information

-Undergraduate at Colgate university.
+Software engineer at Google.

 ### Contact me